metalgear-dev/proposer-commitment-network/README.md

 ![Full Design](static/flow.jpg)

 Interstate's design optionally allows multiple preconfirmations sidecars to run on the same validator.
 This design promotes decentralization: https://docs.interstate.so/research/multiparty-preconf.
+This is still in development and the single sidecar setup is ready and recommended for now.

 ## How it works
 ![Interstate protocol sequence chart](static/interstate-sequence.png)